-At the time of finishing this manuscript the SARS-CoV-2-pandemic was still going on.
-We already saw a change in the global pattern from the first to the second and third wave, for example an increasing impact in developing countries [61][63][63][64].
+At the time of finishing this manuscript, the SARS-CoV-2 pandemic was still ongoing.
+We already saw a change in the global pattern from the first to the second and third waves, for example, an increasing impact in developing countries [61][62][63][64].
 This is also reflected in our results and could be the reason for the low robustness over time.
 Further research should analyze the possible impact of intelligence on the Corona pandemic in further waves.
-Furthermore, it cannot be ruled out that, in addition to intelligence [65][66], genes may also be relevant for susceptibility to corona virus.
+Furthermore, it cannot be ruled out that, in addition to intelligence [65][66], genes may also be relevant for susceptibility to the coronavirus.
 Furthermore, in addition to the broad country level, a more focused regional level within a country is also important.